soymou/illogical-flake/README.md

    - QuickShell can modify its configuration without conflicts

 3. **Automatic Updates**:
-   - Change your dotfiles source URL and rebuild to update
+   - Update your dotfiles input and rebuild to update
    - Settings changes in QuickShell persist across updates
    - User customizations are preserved